 - In September 2017, we handed in a 12,000 strong petition to the Scottish Parliament.

 - In October 2017, we called on VisitScotland to stop promoting recreational mountain hare killing through their endorsement of the Scottish Country Sports Tourism Group.
-So far, over 8,000 people have signed this petition.
-Add your name here.

 - In January 2018, OneKind Director Harry Huyton appeared on BBC programme Countryfile to bring mountain hare culls to the public’s attention.

 - In March 2018, OneKind, League Against Cruel Sports and Lush released a video narrated by Chris Packham exposing the shocking reality of Scotland’s mountain hare culls.
 Following the release of the footage, First Minister Nicola Sturgeon MSP said, “Large-scale culling of mountain hares could put the conservation status at risk and that is clearly unacceptable.”

 - In August 2018, we launched our open letter to Cabinet Secretary for Environment, Climate Change and Land Reform and Francesca Osowska, CEO, Scottish Natural Heritage.
 Currently, more than 22,000 people have signed in support.

 - In September 2019 OneKind and our supporters supported the Protection of Wild Mammals (Scotland) Bill.